-If you are looking for resources during this time away from school, please see the Symbaloo graphic below.
+If you are looking for resources for fun summer activities, please see the Symbaloo graphic below.
 Please select For Families or For Teachers.
 You will be directed to a screen filled with links to enhance and support you during this extraordinary time.
-If you know of a resource you think should be included here, please email me at firstname.lastname@example.org.
+If you know of a resource you think should be included here, please email me at email@example.com.
 Be well!

 I hope to see you soon!